zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/delete-matched-and-formula.md

 A company uses Entity Framework and needs to delete customers with the `BulkDelete` method.

 However, there is a particularity.
-The delete should only happen if the version in the database is equal or lower as the one coming from the importation.
+The delete should only happen if the version in the database is equal to or lower than the one coming from the importation.

 In summary: